-I remember going to New York City back in the early 90's and being shocked that there weren't any back room bars that offered public sex like the ones we had in New Orleans.
+I remember going to New York City in the early 90s and being shocked that no backroom bars offered public sex like the ones we had in New Orleans.
 My boyfriend and I loved to do things to each other while other people watched or joined in.
 We were young and gorgeous and loved the attention.
 New York City had closed in on all public sex.
-There were bath houses and they seemed sterile compared to the scene back in New Orleans.
+There were bathhouses, which seemed sterile compared to the scene back in New Orleans.

-The rule was, as my friend said, was grab the first one you saw before they saw your competition.
+As my friend said, the rule was to grab the first one you saw before they saw your competition.

-During my evacuation from Katrina, while in Los Angeles I visited a leather bar called the Faultline, a very tough and masculine place looking like a mechanics dream with tool boxes and chain link fence.
+During my evacuation from Katrina, I visited a leather bar called the Faultline in Los Angeles, a callous and masculine place looking like a mechanic dream with toolboxes and chain link fence.

 The first night I went out in New Orleans without my older brother /guardian at 17 was a Fat Tuesday to a bar on Decatur called Jewel's.
-It was dark and wet and smelt like a mixture Fabuloso with that good New Orleans wet humid air conditioning trying to cover up the smell of men who had just had sex.
+It was dark and wet and smelt like a mixture of Fabuloso with that good New Orleans wet, humid air conditioning trying to cover up the smell of men who had just had sex.
 I was amazed at the attention I got at 17.
 Those men ate me alive.
-This was before the AIDS epidemic had hit New Orleans, so we didn't have anything to worry about.
+This was before the AIDS epidemic hit New Orleans, so we had nothing to worry about.

-Later I would frequent TT's on Rampart Street where the trade selection was cute and you had a variety to choose from.
+Later I would frequent TTs on Rampart Street, where the trade selection was cute, and you had a variety.

 There wasn't a particular incident that stopped me from going there other than the emptiness I felt after going.
-It seemed that every time I went to the Rawhide, it was the same man naked playing pool.
-The last time I went to the tubs on Toulouse, Ursuline Burgundy was laying with her bare butt in the air.
+Every time I went to the Rawhide, it seemed the same naked man playing pool.
+The last time I went to the tubs on Toulouse, Ursuline Burgundy was lying with her bare butt in the air.

-About a year or so ago, I remember thinking out loud to a friend about how gay New Orleans gotten away with public sex for so long.
-There was the legal matter with the woman saying she was date raped at the Country Club and public nudity at the pool was no more.
-I wondered how had the gay community remained impervious?
+About a year ago, I remember thinking out loud to a friend about how gay New Orleans had gotten away with public sex for so long.
+There was the legal matter with the woman saying she was date raped at the Country Club, and public nudity at the pool was no more.
+I wondered how the gay community had remained impervious.

-This part of the story is not mine to tell, but the ATC raided the Rawhide's in the Quarter after I made the comment, I'm not sure who was indicted and who, if any were taken in for questioning or if charges were made, but it shut down the private bathroom in the Rawhide's where sex between men was "allegedly" happening for years.
-Rumor also has it that while the owner of the Rawhide's was questioned at City Hall, he threw the owner of The Phoenix under the bus and named him as another proprietor of a back room bar.
+This part of the story is not mine to tell, but the ATC raided the Rawhide's in the Quarter after I commented; I'm not sure who was indicted and who, if any, were taken in for questioning or if charges were made, but it shut down the private bathroom in the Rawhide's where sex between men was "allegedly" happening for years.
+Rumor also has it that while the owner of the rawhides was questioned at City Hall, he threw the owner of The Phoenix under the bus and named him another proprietor of a backroom bar.

-It's a shame either way, because adults need a safe space.
-People come to Southern Decadence to have fun and forget about their lives back home in the midwest.
-The fun is contained to a certain area and with only consensual adults.
+It's a shame either way because adults need a safe space.
+People come to Southern Decadence to have fun and forget about their lives back home in the Midwest.
+The fun is contained in a particular area and with only consensual adults.

-The crack down or change in my opinion happens when white entitlement comes in and homogenizes the culture of America bit by bit.
+The crackdown or change, in my opinion, happens when white entitlement comes in and homogenizes the culture of America bit by bit.
 Even the Castro in San Francisco is like going to a bar on the I-10 service road in Metarie.
-There is no bit of recognition of the history of what made the area great.
+There is no recognition of the history of what made the area great.

-I remember reading about Cruising with Al Pacino and the story based on the leather scene of early 70's New York.
-I was mesmerised and scared after seeing it because as many guys that I went home with, I was lucky that I only had one to pull a knife on me.
-I was lucky it fell down in the heater duct of his dashboard.
+I remember reading about Cruising with Al Pacino and the story based on the early 70's New York leather scene.
+I was mesmerized and scared after seeing it because, like many guys I went home with, I was lucky enough to have only one pull a knife and lucky that it fell in the heater duct of his dashboard.

-After seeing Interiors, I became interested in paying my homage to the original and that part of my life.
-It also happened that I had just met Andrew who saw my vision and made it come to life and asked Cameron to pose with him.
-Andrew host's Monday nights at the Phoenix upstairs and is adorable and a great bartender.
-Even on a Monday night, he has the guys in there drinking and socialising.
+After seeing "Interiors," I became interested in paying homage to the original and that part of my life.
+It also happened that I had just met my newest muse, Andrew, who helped make my vision come to life.

 Models Andrew and Cameron

-Thank you to Clint and the staff of the Phoenix and Jack Jones and Robert pf QT Pie
+Thank you to Clint and the staff of the Phoenix and Jack Jones and Robert of QT Pie